Week 1 - Week 17

 Week 5

 This week, I worked on finalising Milk Peda's hero pose.
 I also tried out different colour schemes, but most of them did not encapsulate Milk Peda's essence.
-Ms Anis recommended us to try the kuih to be able to translate not just the look but the taste and texture into the character.
+Ms Anis recommended us to actually try the kuih to be able to translate not just the look but the taste and texture into the character.

 fig 5.1 milk peda (palkova) design |